 NIJ Grant: Policy Integrity Lost

-To foster police integrity by exploring whether police crime and officer arrests correlate with other forms of police misconduct.
+The study provides insights into the nature and extent of police crime in the United States, what factors influence how a police organization responds to arrests of officers, and how to foster police integrity by exploring whether police crime and officer arrests correlate with other forms of police misconduct.

 *This project is supported by Award No. 2011-IJ-CX-0024, awarded by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this research are those of the author(s) and do not necessarily reflect those of the Department of Justice.